-Budgeted cost: £49,466
+Budgeted cost: £23,299

 Activity Evidence that supports this approach Challenge number(s) addressed Whole school and targeted teacher CPD ensures teaching all day, every day is good or better.
 CPD to support teachers on instructional teaching and teaching that supports long-term memory/recall correlates highly with outcomes for pupils (Visible Learning Plus, Hattie, 2017).
-1,2,3,4 Recruitment of additional teacher for UKS2 (two terms from Spring 1) Targeted booster group teaching impacts positively on outcomes for all children (Visible Learning Plus, Hattie, 2017) 1,2 Continued roll-out of Soundswrite multi-sensory phonics programme.
+1,2,3,4 Continued roll-out of Soundswrite multi-sensory phonics programme and small group teaching.
 Inspection feedback emphasised the need for increased consistency in teaching of phonics (OFSTED,2019) Soundswrite is a highly structured, cumulative, sequential, explicit and codeoriented instructional programme for teaching all children to read and spell.
 (Rose Report, 2006) 1,3 Routinely review EYFS physical learning environment and provision Invest in professional development so that staff are skilled in (and make time for) the kinds of back-and-forth conversations and frequent book-sharing that researchers have called the "rocket fuel" of language development.
-Review the early years learning environment with staff, so as to create more "communication hotspots".
 (Spencer et al, 2016) 3 Use PiXL diagnostic tool to target intervention activities, personalised feedback, both group and for whole classes.
-Feedback has high impact for a very low cost.(EEF Toolkit, 2021) Utilising PixI to support reading, reading comprehension strategies can give high impact +6 months, for low cost based on extensive evidence (EEF Toolkit).
+Feedback has high impact for a very low cost.(EEF Toolkit, 2021) Utilising Pixl to support reading, reading comprehension strategies can give high impact +6 months, for low cost based on extensive evidence (EEF Toolkit).
 1,2,4 Emotionally friendly school award and accredited training from EP Managing the emotions and mental health of pupils at school has good impact on outcomes for a relatively low cost.
-(EEF Toolkit, 2021) 1,2,3,4,5
+(EEF Toolkit, 2021) 1,2,3,4,5 Role of PP lead enables dedicated weekly support for teachers in gaining better outcomes for pupils.
+CPD to support teachers on instructional teaching and teaching that supports long-term memory/recall correlates highly with outcomes for pupils (Visible Learning Plus, Hattie, 2017).
+1,2,3,4,5